-Its position on this key road meant Pershore was often visited by travelling monarchs.
+Its position on the main road meant Pershore was often visited by travelling monarchs.
 One of these was Queen Elizabeth I, confirmed when a portrait dating from the 1570s, thought to be of the Virgin Queen, was revealed on a wall when alterations were made in the 1920s.
 Lost for decades, this has since been recovered and is now on display in a framed cabinet.

 The present restaurant was constructed in 1939 on the site where the coach house and saddle room had been.
 Some of the original ceiling joists have been retained and repainted.
 It is likely that the stabling was used for racehorses for the Pershore Racecourse from the 1870s.

 Part of the Local Community

-At the back of the hotel there was a Masonic Hall, completed in 1912.
-The local Masonic Lodge held a banquet on the 12th February 1912 in celebration.
+At the back of the hotel, there was a Masonic Hall, completed in 1912.
+The local Masonic Lodge held a banquet on the 12th of February 1912 in celebration.
 The Hall also served as a ballroom, hosting dances that one or two customers still remember fondly to this day.
-The Hall was destroyed in a fire in 1963 and never rebuilt.
+The Hall was destroyed in a fire in 1963 (see photographs below) and never rebuilt.
 It was replaced by additional bedrooms and a ground-floor flat for staff accommodation.

-In 2008, the license passed to the current landlord, Spirit Hospitality.
+In 2008, the license was passed to the current landlord, Spirit Hospitality.
 The Angel has since seen extensive refurbishment of public areas and guest rooms, as well as the addition of a courtyard garden to replace the former staff car park.
 Large public events have returned to our gardens in recent years, including Midsummer Brass, Pershore Carnival, and the local Pershore Big Plum Festival, an event revived in 1996 that dates back to the nineteenth century.